-The 1934-D Peace Dollar represented the final regular issue of the series from the Denver Mint.
+The 1934-D Peace Dollar (Buy on eBay) represented the final regular issue of the series from the Denver Mint.
 The facility had previously struck coins for the series in 1922, 1923, 1926, and 1927.

 This issue provides a few points of interest for the collector.
 First, the mint mark is found in two different sizes which appear in slightly different positions on the reverse.
 Second, there is a doubled obverse variety where many design elements appear doubled including Liberty’s forehead, eyelids, nose, lips, and chin, as well as some of the rays within her tiara.